-Sayan is a first year doctoral student in the Department of Electrical and Computer Engineering at JHU.
+Sayan is a fourth year doctoral student in the Department of Electrical and Computer Engineering at JHU.
 His current research focuses on functional connectivity analysis of the latent brain networks of Schizophrenia patients using fMRI.
 Prior coming to JHU he graduated with First Class Honors from the Department of Electronics and Telecommunication Engineering at Jadavpur University.
 During his undergrad he was involved in a number of research projects at Jadavpur University, India and University of Alberta, Canada.
 Sayan is deeply passionate about machine learning, artificial intelligence, human computer interactions and its application in healthcare and different clinical applications.
 Learn More…

 Ravi is currently a PhD student in the ECE Department at JHU.
 Before joining JHU, he received his bachelors (B. Tech) from IIT Guwahati majoring in Electrical and Electronics Engineering.
 His undergraduate thesis was on keyword spotting and detection for low resource languages.
 His current research focuses on utilizing techniques tools from signal processing and machine learning to analyze and manipulate speech data.
 In particular, he is working on understanding what aspects of human speech affect its perception of emotion.
 Also, he is working on developing algorithms to morph speech between different emotions without changing its linguistic content.
 Ravi also enjoys playing tennis and soccer in his free time.